 The game which went on for 115 moves, saw the players settling to share the point as time was running out.

 "I had a few chances to win but my opponent defended really well to prevent the loss and lead the game towards a draw," the man from Guntur said.

 As the tournament culminated after the ninth round, Harikrishna finished tied fourth on the leader board courtesy of six draws, two wins and just one loss.

+"Had I won, I would have finished tied second.
 I finished as tied fourth, for which I am happy as my game quality was far better than the previous Grand Prix," Harikrishna conceded.
 "I missed some chances in games against Mamedyarov and Adams, but a good performance overall," he added.